kateolmstead/javascript-sdk/README.md

 <table>
     <tr>
         <td><code>transactionId</code></td>
         <td>A unique identifier for this transaction.
 If this is Facebook, you can use the order ID provided to you by Facebook.
 You can also use an internal ID.
-If nothing else is available, you can genenate large random number.</td>
+If nothing else is available, you can generate large random number.</td>
     </tr>
     <tr>
         <td><code>itemId</code></td>